zarf-dev/zarf/docs/4-user-guide/3-zarf-schema.md

 &nbsp;
 <blockquote>

-**Description:** The name of a variable to update with the output of the command.
+**Description:** (Cmd only) The name of a variable to update with the output of the command.
 This variable will be available to all remaining actions and components in the package.

 |          |          |
 | -------- | -------- |